What is #FaithPitch?

 Good Question.
 Here are some basic participation guidelines:

-1) This event is for unpublished, unrepresented work and unaccented writers.
-You may not pitch previously published work.
+1) This event is for unpublished, unrepresented work and unagented writers.
+You may not pitch previously published work, regardless of sales or market, and you may already be signed with an agent.

-2) Tweet pitches only for finished, edited, and unpublished fiction or memoir manuscripts.
+2) Tweet pitches only for finished, edited, and unpublished fiction or non-fiction manuscripts.
 Not just an idea/outline.
-If you are pitching non-fiction, you should have a ready-to-send proposal.
-If you're work isn't ready, please participate in our next scheduled event.
+If you are pitching non-fiction, you should have a completed and ready-to-send proposal.
+If you're work isn't ready, please plan to participate in our next scheduled event.

-3) A pitch is 1 Tweet, or up to 280-characters, per completed manuscript.
+3) A pitch is one (1) Tweet, or up to 280-characters, per completed manuscript.
 Not two or three, just one.
-You can pitch the same manuscript four (4) different times during the event OR you may pitch up to four (4) different manuscripts throughout the day.
-4 manuscripts, 4 times each.
+You can pitch the same manuscript four (4) different times during the event.
+You may pitch up to three (3) different manuscripts throughout the day.
+3 manuscripts, 4 times each=12 pitches.

-4) Each participant may tweet ONE pitch four (4) times per different manuscript during the event.
-Create variations of your pitch (Twitter now blocks tweets exactly the same) and spread them out between 8am-8pm CST (9am-9pm EST).
-Do not create a thread.
+4) Each participant may tweet TWO (2) pitches before 1pm CT/2pm ET and TWO (2) pitches before 6pm CT/7pm ET.
+That's two pitches in the morning/afternoon and two pitches in the afternoon/evening.
+DO NOT PITCH ALL YOUR PITCHES AT ONE TIME!
+Create variations of your pitch (Twitter does not allow tweets exactly the same) and spread them out between 8am-6pm CST (9am-7pm EST).
+Do not create a thread-not extra info in the comments.
 A pitch is one (1) tweet.

-5) Your pitch must include the contest hashtag #FaithPitch as well as the correct hashtags for fiction/non-ficion, plus genre/age group.
+5) Your pitch must include the contest hashtag #FaithPitch as well as the correct hashtags for your age group, genre, and whether or not it's fiction or non-fiction.
 The hashtag (#) is necessary to organize the pitches by category for industry pros looking for specific types of titles.

-6) Review the hashtag list to see what genres and age groups to use.
+6) Review the hashtag list regularly and carefully to see what genres and age groups to use.
 We will update this as needed throughout the year.

-7) Do NOT Attach Photos/Graphics/Illustrations/Art, unless pitching an unpublished picture book or graphic novel (only 1 image for picture books & graphic novels are allowed).
+7) Do NOT Attach Photos/Graphics/Illustrations/Art, unless you're an author-illustrator pitching an unpublished picture book or graphic novel (only 1 image for picture books & graphic novels are allowed).
 No links to and no ads for services, published books, storytelling platforms, writing groups, etc.

 8) Please refrain from using curse words or foul/abusive language in your tweets and pitches.
 There are always better words to express emphasis and get your point across, regardless of whether it's an adjective or a chapter title.
 If we see these words, we will ask you to remove them.